huybrechtsxyz/atuaro/adventures/session_zero_orphanage/03_the_basement.md

 **ROOM 2: KEGS [DC-10]**
 > A basement room filled with wooden kegs of various sizes stacked up against the walls.
 The room is dark with a little dim light from the stairs

+The children will need to use the spigots, which requires a strength check to open.

 * 1d4 rats appear from the moment they enter the room.
+* Timmy's teddy bear is between barrel 2 and 3.
 * How are they going to know what is wine and beer?

     Kegs 1 and 2 (3 leaves standing up), contain beer [PIA]
     Kegs 3 and 4 (3 circles upside down), contain wine [WAINA]
     Keg 5 (Circle with line, on/off symbol), contains apple cider [APORO]

-* You need to make a strength check to use th spigots.
-* The teddy bear is between barrel 2 and 3.

 **ROOM 3: STORAGE [DC-10]**
 > A dark storage area in the basement.
 The air is musty and damp, carrying with it the scent of old and forgotten things.
 Wooden crates and boxes are stacked haphazardly against the walls, leaving narrow aisles in between.